What Are Black Triangles?

 A black triangle is the loss of gum tissue (the papilla) in the space between two teeth.
 Once that tissue is gone, brushing differently, gum massage, or any home routine won’t bring it back.
 Closing the space means rebuilding the side walls of the teeth, repositioning the teeth, or in some cases addressing the underlying gum and bone health.

-Which approach fits your case is something your dentist diagnoses at the exam.
+Which approach fits a given case is something a dentist diagnoses at the exam.
 Whichever treatment you choose, the result depends heavily on home care: regular cleanings, daily flossing, and consistent hygiene are what keep the work looking good year after year.

 Treatment Options for Black Triangles